This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - investigations must comply with all relevant legislation;

-- adequate records of the investigative process must be made and stored in accordance with the University's Privacy Management Plan and Records and Information Management Policy;
+- adequate records of the investigative process must be made and stored in accordance with the University's Privacy Management Plan and Records Governance Policy;

-- confidentiality of all information obtained and produced during the investigative process must be maintained, and release of information must occur only at the directive of the General Counsel, Legal & Compliance;
+- confidentiality of all information obtained and produced during the investigative process must be maintained, and the release of information must occur only at the directive of the General Counsel;

 - report substantiated cases of fraud or corruption to the Vice-Chancellor;